Arrays, Our First Data Structure!

 ArrayList

-class, not basic Java arrays.
+class rather than basic Java arrays.

 Properties of Arrays